blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

 Advantages include:

-- you can use external editors/IDE's with Blenders Python API and execute scripts within the IDE (step over code, inspect variables as the script runs).
+- You can use external editors or IDEs with Blender's Python API and execute scripts within the IDE (step over code, inspect variables as the script runs).
-- editors/IDE's can auto complete Blender modules & variables.
+- Editors or IDEs can auto-complete Blender modules and variables.
-- existing scripts can import Blender API's without having to run inside Blender.
+- Existing scripts can import Blender APIs without having to be run inside of Blender.

 This is marked advanced because to run Blender as a Python module requires a special build option.
 For instructions on building see
-`Building Blender as a Python module <https://wiki.blender.org/wiki/Building_Blender/Other/BlenderAsPyModule>`_
+`Building Blender as a Python module <https://wiki.blender.org/wiki/Building_Blender/Other/BlenderAsPyModule>`__.

 Python Safety (Build Option)
 ----------------------------

-Since it's possible to access data which has been removed (see Gotcha's), this can be hard to track down the cause of crashes.
+Since it's possible to access data which has been removed (see :doc:`Gotchas <info_gotcha>`), can make it hard to track down the cause of crashes.
 To raise Python exceptions on accessing freed data (rather than crashing), enable the CMake build option ``WITH_PYTHON_SAFETY``.

-This enables data tracking which makes data access about 2x slower which is why the option isn't enabled in release builds.
+This enables data tracking which makes data access about two times slower which is why the option isn't enabled in release builds.